Pulmonary & Critical Care Medicine Fellowship

 Mission Statement

 The Pulmonary Disease and Critical Care Medicine program at the University of South Florida Morsani College of Medicine is a combined 3-year program focused on training the next generation of private practice and academic pulmonary critical care specialists.
-This comprehensive training program provides a rich learning environment, with the latest diagnostic and therapeutic modalities, resulting in ample opportunities to learn and teach.
 Our program is committed to providing our services to the medically complex and socially underserved, our veterans, and cancer patients.
 We provide care in a comprehensive and compassionate manner that maintains human dignity and is in conformance with the mission of the University of South Florida.

 Program Aims